Middleton's Spectrum Brands reports net income of $50.2M in fourth quarter

 Despite continued supply chain disruptions and high prices due to inflation, Middleton-based home essentials company Spectrum Brands reported Friday a net income of $50.2 million in its fourth quarter.

 During a Friday morning conference call, the company said it posted revenue of $757.8 million during the period.
-That was regardless of having six less shipping days during the quarter compared to the prior year, said CEO David Maura during the call.
+That was regardless of having six fewer shipping days during the quarter compared to the prior year, CEO David Maura said during the call.

-The earnings report appeared to have a positive impact n the Spectrum Brands stock price, as it increased from around $94 to $104 within the first 15 minutes of market open.
+The earnings report appeared to have a positive impact on the Spectrum Brands stock price, as it increased from around $94 to $104 within the first 15 minutes of market open.

 For the year, Spectrum reported a profit of $189.6 million, with revenue at $3 billion.

-The firm sold its Hardware & Home Improvement segment to Sweden-based ASSA ABLOY Group for $4.3 billion in September, which contributed to fourth quarter earning numbers, Maura said.
+The firm sold its Hardware & Home Improvement segment to Sweden-based ASSA ABLOY Group for $4.3 billion in September, which contributed to fourth-quarter earnings, Maura said.

 But the process, including government regulatory approvals, is moving along "nicely," Maura said.